Youssoufa Moukoko: International career

 Born in Yaoundé, Cameroon, Moukoko played for the Germany national U16 team for the first time on 11 September 2017, in a 3–1 victory over Austria.
 Two days later, in his second match against the same opponent, he scored both goals for Germany in a 2–1 victory.
 At that time he was the youngest player in the U16s.
 In order to protect Moukoko from too much media attention, BVB and the DFB decided not to continue using him in selected teams for the time being.

 In March 2021, he received call up for the Germany U21 team, but received an injury in the training, ruling him out until the end of 2020–21 season.
 He later made his debut for the U21s on 2 September 2021, in a 6-0 win over San Marino, to which he contributed two goals.
 Moukoko thus became the youngest ever player and (double) scorer for the German U21 team.

-In November 2022, he received call up for the Germany national team for the 2022 World Cup in Qatar.
+On 10 November 2022, he received call up for the Germany national team for the FIFA World Cup 2022 in Qatar.
 He made his debut in a pre-tournament friendly against Oman on 16 November, and became the youngest debutant for Germany since Uwe Seeler in 1954.

-On 10 November 2022, he received a call-up for the 2022 FIFA World Cup in Qatar.
-On 23 November, he made his World Cup debut against Japan, in which he substituted Serge Gnabry in the 90th minute; hence, he became the youngest German player ever to feature in the World Cup, aged 18 years and 3 days.
+On 23 November, he made his World Cup debut against Japan, replacing Serge Gnabry as a substitute in the 90th minute; hence, he became the youngest German player ever to feature in the World Cup, aged 18 years and 3 days.

 Personal life

 Moukoko has four siblings.
-His older brother, Borel, has been playing for Ferizaj since 2022.
+His older brother, Borel, has played for Ferizaj.
+Moukoko was born in the Cameroonian capital Yaounde, where he mostly grew up in its Muslim district of Briqueterie.
+He is a practising Muslim, who always offers prayers in the changing room.

+Moukoko's parents live in Hamburg, and he frequently travels to the Hanseatic city to meet with them.
+His father and mother would often come to Dortmund's home games while he played there.

+In December 2024, Moukoko's alleged father controversially said "Youssoufa is not my biological son nor that of my wife.
+He was also not born on 20/11/2004 in Yaoundé, Cameroon.
+In reality, he was born on 19/07/2000.
+He was made four years younger.
+But he was registered as born on 20/11/2004."
+However, these claims are yet to be confirmed by any of the involved sides.